fiolj/sparta/doc/Section_intro.rst

 So SPARTA is really written in an object-oriented C style.

 SPARTA was developed with internal funding at `Sandia National Laboratories <http://www.sandia.gov>`__, a US Department of Energy lab.
-See :ref:`Section 1.5<intro-acknowledgements>` below for more information on SPARTA funding and individuals who have contributed to SPARTA.
+See :numref:`intro-acknowledgements` below for more information on SPARTA funding and individuals who have contributed to SPARTA.

 --------------